-Finally, slide decks used in class will contain crucial additional content above and beyond LAMA-BDLA and HyperSlate[®] and HyperGrader[®] content, and will be available on the web site for course for study.
-Along with slide decks, video and audio tutorials and mini-lectures will be provided as well.
+Finally, slide decks used in class will contain crucial additional content above and beyond LAMA-BDLA and HyperSlate[®] and HyperGrader[®] content, and will be available on the web site for the course for study.
+Along with slide decks, an appreciable number of video and audio tutorials and mini-lectures will be provided as well.